Neural Collapse Dynamics: Depth, Activation, Regularisation, and Feature Norm Threshold: Discussion

 \subsection{Candidate Mechanisms (Hypotheses)}

 Our experiments establish \emph{what} happens to \fnthresh\ under varying conditions but not \emph{why}.
 We outline four candidate mechanisms, each making a testable prediction.
-We treat these as hypotheses, not established results.
+These are intended as hypothesis generators rather than explanatory claims, and none is established by the present experiments.

-\textbf{H-M1: Positive homogeneity determines the ReLU equilibrium \fnthresh.} ReLU is positively homogeneous: $f(\alpha x) = \alpha f(x)$ for $\alpha > 0$.
-This means the loss landscape has a scale symmetry---rescaling features and classifier weights by inverse factors leaves the logits unchanged.
-MSE loss with weight decay breaks this symmetry and selects a specific scale, and the selected scale may be lower for ReLU than for GELU or Tanh precisely because homogeneity allows the weight-decay penalty to be distributed efficiently across layers. \emph{Testable prediction}: replacing ReLU with a scaled variant $\alpha \cdot \text{ReLU}(x/\alpha)$ (which preserves the shape but removes homogeneity at fixed $\alpha$) should shift \fnthresh\ toward values seen for non-homogeneous activations.
+\textbf{H-M1: Positive homogeneity correlates with the equilibrium \fnthresh\ magnitude.} Positively homogeneous activations (ReLU, LeakyReLU) admit a scale symmetry that MSE-plus-weight-decay breaks, which may select a lower feature scale.
+As detailed in Section~\ref{sec:activation}, the homogeneous activations cluster near \featnorm~$\approx 1.0$ while smooth non-homogeneous GELU and SiLU sit far higher; but this ordering does not survive at a common NC1 criterion, so H-M1 is unsupported by the present evidence and retained only as a hypothesis, to be tested by a fixed-threshold ReLU control $\mathrm{ReLU}(x-\tau)$ ($\tau>0$) that removes homogeneity while preserving piecewise-linearity.

-\textbf{H-M2: Depth accumulates implicit regularisation, slowing \featnorm\ decay.} Each hidden layer contributes an additive weight-decay term to the total regularisation effective on the feature representations.
-Deeper networks therefore experience stronger implicit regularisation per unit of gradient update on features, which may slow the rate at which \featnorm\ decays toward \fnthresh without changing \fnthresh\ itself.
+\textbf{H-M2: Competing depth effects, representational capacity versus accumulated implicit regularisation, produce the non-monotonic collapse speed.} Each hidden layer adds to the effective weight-decay regularisation on the features, so deeper networks may slow the rate at which \featnorm\ decays toward \fnthresh\ without changing \fnthresh\ itself.
 This would explain the non-monotonic depth effect: depth-3 is fast enough to benefit from multi-layer representational capacity but not so deep as to incur severe implicit regularisation; depth-7 is slowed but eventually reaches the same equilibrium \fnthresh. \emph{Testable prediction}: holding the total weight-decay budget constant (i.e., $\lambda/\text{depth}$ fixed) should partially collapse the non-monotonic depth effect on $\tNC$ while leaving \fnthresh\ unchanged.